|

 Editorial Breakout Session: Telling Jewish Stories Through Food, Books and the Arts

-Moderator: Esther Chehebar, author
+Moderator: Esther Chehebar, author, Sisters of Fortune

 Speakers: Beejhy Barhany, chef and owner, Tsion Care